nikosnikitas/my_projects/Financial Apps -  Εφαρμογές σχετικές με την Οικονομία/README.md

 1. Written in Python 3 and Tkinter as a desktop application.

-2. Written in HTML, CSS, (Bootstrap for one of the two) and JavaScript as a web application.
+2. Written in HTML, CSS, (Bootstrap 4 for the FVM app) and JavaScript as a web application.